 That doesn’t mean those roles though have to stay the same forever.
 Make sure you share the duties!

 Just because you always take the toilet out (yes we recommend getting a toilet for your van), doesn’t mean your partner shouldn’t do it now and then too.

 Same with driving, cooking, laundry, cleaning, fixing, etc. Take it in turns to do everything.

 If for some reason you find that it’s just easier for one person to take on a specific job, then you find something to do that compliments that.
 For example if Jarryd is fixing something on the van, I’ll cook lunch at the same time.

 Learn to compromise

 Your van isn’t just your mode of transport.
-It’s your home, your office, your safe space and most likely where you spend the majority of your day.
+It’s your home, your mobile office, your safe space and most likely where you spend the majority of your day.